Hanna's War: Production

-Critical Reception
+Critical reception

+Hanna's War received mixed reviews.

-The critical reception to the film was mixed.
-The Los Angeles Times gave the film a negative review, critiquing Ellen Burstyn's looks, rather than her performance.
-Another negative review came from Time Out who said "The bad script is based on a stale polemic, which produces an expensive and self-righteous piece of propaganda."
-Variety was more positive saying "Menahem Golan’s version, heroes and villains are easily distinguished, characters are respectfully observed and admired, or duly abhorred and discredited, and no time is spent dwelling on psychological niceties."
-Walter Goodman of The New York Times praised the supporting performances of Donald Pleasence and David Warner, but was critical of Anthony Andrews, "The villains provide what zest there is: Donald Pleasence, doing his nutty number as a sadist with a soft streak (I love a young girl's fingernails.
+The Los Angeles Times gave the film a negative review, critiquing Ellen Burstyn's looks rather than her performance.
+Another negative review came from Time Out who said, "The bad script is based on a stale polemic, which produces an expensive and self-righteous piece of propaganda."

+Variety was more positive, saying, "Menahem Golan’s version, heroes and villains are easily distinguished, characters are respectfully observed and admired, or duly abhorred and discredited, and no time is spent dwelling on psychological niceties."

+Walter Goodman of The New York Times praised the supporting performances of Donald Pleasence and David Warner but was critical of Anthony Andrews, "The villains provide what zest there is: Donald Pleasence, doing his nutty number as a sadist with a soft streak (I love a young girl's fingernails.
 Yours were so pretty.) and David Warner as the Uriah Heep of Hungarian Fascists (This will be the last time you will see one another - and I mean the last time).
 Anthony Andrews, playing a tough Scottish officer and gentleman, has the good luck to be eliminated fairly early.

-DVD and VHS availability
+Availability on home media

 Although the film has not been released on DVD, the VHS version is available for sale at sites such as Amazon.com.